Rubeenakousar81/-Rule-Engine-with-AST/README.md

 Make sure your rules correspond to these attributes

 #Conclusion
 now can use the Flask API to create, combine, and evaluate rules with Thunder Client.
-As you continue to develop the application, you can enhance the rule engine, add new features, or connect the API to a more advanced UI.
+As I continue to develop the application, I can enhance the rule engine, add new features, or connect the API to a more advanced UI.

 ##Additional Features (Optional)
    1.Support for more complex conditions: Extend the rule engine to handle more complex conditions, including nested rules.